cleverdevil/healthlake/README.md

 This endpoint will return all metrics, in JSON format, that are available on the specified day.
 There is some intelligence in the service for generating rollups automatically, on-demand, to reduce cost and improve performance.
 If provided with a date where data is not yet available, or is in the future, the service will return a 404 with a descriptive status message.

+### `HTTP GET /summary/<YYYY-MM>`

+This endpoint will return all metrics, in JSON format, that are available on the specified month.
+There is some intelligence in the service for generating rollups automatically, on-demand, to reduce cost and improve performance.
+If provided with a date where data is not yet available, or is in the future, the service will return a 404 with a descriptive status message.